Delray Beach Open

-The Delray Beach Open is an ATP Tour 250 men's professional tennis tournament held each year in Delray Beach, Florida, United States.
-Played on hard courts, it was previously known as America's Red Clay Championships, Citrix Tennis Championships, and the Delray Beach International Tennis Championships.
+The Delray Beach Open is an ATP 250 professional tennis tournament held annually in Delray Beach, Florida, United States, on hardcourts.

+It was previously known as America's Red Clay Championships, Citrix Tennis Championships, and the Delray Beach International Tennis Championships (ITC).
 The event was held in Coral Springs from 1993 to 1998; in 1999, it was relocated to the Delray Beach Tennis Center.
 American Todd Martin won the tournament's first singles event in 1993.

-The tournament was previously named the Delray Beach International Tennis Championships (ITC) before being changed to its current name in 2014.
+The tournament was renamed to its current name in 2014.